mr-adult/tree-iterators-rs/README.md

   which include .leaves() and attach_ancestors().
 Each of these can be chained after the iterator call (more details in **Examples**).

+## Change Log

+2.0.0 - This version removes the Option wrapping of children iterators.
+This wrapping is redundant since iterators can represent empty collections in and of themselves.
+Removing it will improve performance going forward.
+All iterator methods (bfs(), dfs_preorder(), dfs_postorder(), etc.) can be used just the same as in previous versions.

 ## Examples

 For all of the following examples, we will use the tree structure as follows.
 It